GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% endAside %}

-Features of Protected Audience API will be added over time as work on implementation progresses.
+Features of the Protected Audience API will be added over time as work on implementation progresses.

 ### 1. A user visits an advertiser site